| Russ Allbery > Personal Information |

 I maintain an infrequently updated archive of rec.arts.comics.creative, an archive of the Superguy mailing list, and a mirror of the rec.arts.anime.creative archives.
 I also provide space for the alt.pub.dragons-inn archives.

-I'm the current document editor for the IETF USEFOR working group, which is trying to produce the next version of the Usenet article standard.
-I was formerly the chair of the IETF NNTP working group that's working to produce the next version of the NNTP standard.
+I was a document editor for the IETF USEFOR working group for the effort to produce the next version of the Usenet article standard.
+I was formerly the chair of the IETF NNTP working group that produced the next version of the NNTP standard.
 I had plans to write up more formal descriptions of INN's various extensions and some of the other tidbits that I've picked up about how Usenet works over the years, and some more ambitious plans to write up an implementor's guide to NNTP.
 I'm not sure if those plans will ever bear fruit given my lack of time for NNTP work and other higher priorities.

 I maintain the software that generates the ftp.isc.org archives of control messages, group lists, and news.announce.newgroups posts.
 In that role, I'm also a backup moderator of the news.lists.misc newsgroup and the current maintainer of the pgpverify control message verification software.